 Comparatively, Seasons' story falls a little flat.
 The overly to-the-point Maku Tree serves mainly as a device to say "go here next," there are far fewer main characters and the folks you do meet feel less developed.
 If you decide to play the games as a pair, Seasons is recommended second, as the over-arching narrative between the two games will help enhance its lacklustre standalone story.

 This brings us to the most unique aspects of the Oracle games: "linking."
 Upon completing one game, the player receives a code that can be entered when starting the other.
-This not only adds a final showdown with Twinrova and a resurrected Ganon, but also slightly alters each story.
-For instance, in a linked Seasons game, the traveling troupe is revealed to be a disguised band of Hylian Knights, sent by Zelda to protect Din.
-The princess also eventually enters the plot, playing a central role in Twinrova's attempts to bring Ganon back to life.
+This not only adds a new final showdown, but also slightly alters each story.
+For example, in a linked Seasons game, the traveling troupe is revealed to be a disguised band of Hylian Knights, sent by Zelda to protect Din.
+This link functionality is included in the 3DS releases, which makes the temptation to buy both all the greater.

 To gain more control over the seasons, you frequently return to Subrosia, a hidden underground land that serves as one of the more interesting aspects of Seasons' otherwise dull plot.
 After Onox captured Din, the Temple of Seasons disappeared — or so everyone thought; it really just sank underground into Subrosia.
 Here, Link powers up the central item of the game: the Rod of Seasons, meaning you'll spend a lot of time interacting with Subrosians, the comical bunch of creatures that inhabit the land.
 These weirdos enjoy eating and bathing in lava, find politeness to be rude and obsess over secrecy.
 These interspersed visits help to break up the narrative, and offer some much needed comic relief.